byrzhm/build-a-riscv-chip-from-scratch/tools/tcl.md

 Now, when you enter `vivado` at the command prompt, it will automatically runs `vivado -mode gui` to launch the Vivado IDE.

-Now, enter `vivado -mode tcl`.
-It will launch an interactive Tcl command shell.
+If you enter `vivado -mode tcl`, it will launch an interactive Tcl command shell.
 You can enter `start_gui` at the tcl prompt to launch the Vivado IDE and open the Vivado tool GUI.

 {% endhint %}